PlaidCloud/website/content/en/docs/concepts/architecture/cloud-controller.md

 ### Route controller

-The route controller is responsible for configuring routes in the cloud appropriately so that containers on different nodes in your Kubernetes cluster can communicate with each other.
+The route controller is responsible for configuring routes in the cloud appropriately so that containers on different nodes in your PlaidCloud cluster can communicate with each other.

 Depending on the cloud provider, the route controller might also allocate blocks